Street Rats of Aramoor - Books 1 & 2

 MY JOURNEY was nearing its end.

-After nearly six months of traveling from one side of Aldor to the other, I found myself bouncing along in the back of a wagon I’d been sharing with half-a-dozen large melons and a barrel of cucumbers that smelled of last week’s pickings as opposed to the “fresh cut” label on the front.
+Not wanting to waste my coin purchasing a horse, I spent the next couple of weeks enjoying the open road on foot.
+A day outside of Aramoor, I was lucky enough to be picked up by a farmer and his family, where I found myself bouncing along in the back of a wagon filled with half a dozen large melons and a barrel of cucumbers that smelled of last week’s pickings despite the fresh cut label on the front.

 Their son, who was seated across from me on a small crate of lettuce, was several years younger and definitely not shy about speaking his mind.